DS-100/sp22/syllabus.md

 Labs are shorter programming assignments designed to give students familiarity with new ideas.

-- In a typical week, there will be two labs, often covering content taught in lecture the same week.
-Both labs will be released simultaneously on Sunday morning by 9:40 AM PT, and they will both be due on Saturday at 11:59 PM PT.
+- In a typical week, the lab is released on Friday and is due the following Tuesday.
 - All lab autograder tests are visible.
 <!-- - To help with lab, we will host **live lab sections** on Monday at various times, in which GSIs will walk through the assignment via Zoom.
 See the [Calendar](../calendar) for when these are scheduled. -->
-- In previous semesters, we held live lab sections; this semester, we will _not_ be holding live sections for labs.
-Instead, the labs have been condensed and simplified, and will include a video walk-through to assist students in completing the assignment.
+- To help with lab, we will host live lab sections on Tuesday, in which GSIs will walk through the assignment.
+You will sign up for a section, but attendance will not be required.
 - Students can get help with labs at **office hours** and on **Piazza**.

 <br>

 ### Office Hours

-- We plan on hosting roughly 10 hours of office hours each weekday.
+- We plan on hosting roughly 25 hours of office hours each week.
 These hours are listed on the [Calendar](../calendar).
-- OH will serve as a one-stop shop for students to get help with assignments.
+- Students can come to office hours for any questions on course assignments or material.
+- In person office hours will be held in **[location TBD]**. **To adhere to public health guidelines, we ask that students leave the OH room after their questions have been answered**.
-- Office Hours can be accessed via [Gather](https://gather.town/app/08JrjeqAUXtva4uL/data-100-su21-oh) where students can collaborate with other students while waiting to receive help from course staff.
-More details in [@257](https://piazza.com/class/kpcl6edmxuk3fg?cid=257) on Piazza.
+- Virtual OH can be accessed via [oh.ds100.org](https://oh.ds100.org/), where students add themselves to the “queue” and specify the assignment they need help on.
 <!-- where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff. -->
 - The instructors will also be hosting conceptual office hours.
 These will be reflected on the [Calendar](../calendar).
 <!-- - We are also holding "lost office hours" once a week.
 These are designed to accommodate students who are behind on material and would like help catching up.
 These are meant for conceptual questions only, not for assignment help.
 These will also be reflected on the [Calendar](../calendar). -->

 <br>

-### Exams
+### Midterm

-There will be one midterm exam, on **July 15th** (9:30 AM - 11:00 AM PT), and a final exam on **August 12th** (9:30 AM - 12:30 PM PT).
+There will be one midterm exam, on **November 1st** (7-9PM PDT).
+This exam will be proctored, with details to come closer to the exam date.

-Alternate exam times will be offered for the midterm and final, and the form to request the alternate will be posted on Piazza soon after the start of class.
-The alternate midterm is July 15th from 8:00 PM - 9:30 PM PT and the alternate final is August 12th from 8:00 PM - 11:00 PM PT.
-The primary purpose of the alternate exam is to accommodate students in different timezones, but students with documented conflicts and unique personal circumstances may also be approved to take the alternate exam.
+We will have both an in-person and a virtual midterm, held at the same time.
+If you request a virtual midterm, you may not switch into an in-person midterm.
+However, if you request the in-person exam, you will have the option to switch to the virtual exam if you so choose.

+Alternate exams will only be given to students with a documented conflict or to those who have extenuating circumstances.
 <br>

+### Final Project

+In lieu of a final exam, we will have a final project.
+The details of this project will be released on **TBD**, and it will be due **TBD**.

+You will have the option to work in a group for this project.
+Details will be provided closer to the release of the project.

 ### Regrade Requests